Lola Gallardo: International career

 In 2010, she was named the best player in the U-17 European Championship and the best goalkeeper in the U-17 World Cup.

 In June 2013 national team coach Ignacio Quereda selected Gallardo in the senior Spain squad for UEFA Women's Euro 2013 in Sweden, one of two reserves for established first choice goalkeeper Ainhoa Tirapu.
 Gallardo had won her first senior international cap in a 2–2 pre-tournament friendly draw with Denmark in Vejle.

 She was part of Spain's squad at the 2015 FIFA Women's World Cup.

 On 20 May 2019, Gallardo was called up to the Spain squad for the 2019 FIFA Women's World Cup.

 Gallardo was part of the Spain squad called up for the UEFA Women's Euro 2022.

 She was one of Las 15, a group of players who made themselves unavailable for international selection in September 2022 due to their dissatisfaction with head coach Jorge Vilda, and among the dozen who were not involved 11 months later as Spain won the World Cup.

 Personal life

 Gallardo married her now wife Cristina Vicente on the 12th of June 2025.
 They had gotten engaged on the 9th of December 2023.

+On 25 September 2026, she announced a partnership with the OnlyFans platform with the stated goal of "bringing people closer to women's football".